-Powered by the same RDNA 2 microarchitecture found in Microsoft’s Xbox Series X and Sony’s PlayStation 5 consoles, AMD finally is entering the high-end PC graphics card market with its Radeon RX 6000 series GPU.
-The 6000 family will allow AMD to compete against the best graphics cards from rival Nvidia, and consists of the mainstream Radeon RX 6800 XT flagship, high-end Radeon RX 6800, and enthusiast-class Radeon RX 6900 XT.
-These GPUs bring support for ray tracing for the first time to the Radeon family while supporting 4K gaming at 60 frames per second (fps).
+Powered by the same RDNA 2 microarchitecture found in Microsoft’s Xbox Series X and Sony’s PlayStation 5 consoles, AMD finally has finally returned to the high-end PC graphics card market with its Radeon RX 6000 series GPU.
+The 6000 family competes well against Nvidia’s Ampere-based 30-series cards, with a lineup that consists of the 6700 XT, 6800, 6800 XT, and 6900 XT.

-The Radeon RX 6800 is designed as a competitor to last year’s Nvidia RTX 2080 Ti flagship, while the Radeon RX 6800 XT will take on this year’s RTX 3080 powerhouse.
-For enthusiast gamers, data scientists, and creative professionals who need even more performance, the Radeon RX 6900 XT will go up against Nvidia’s BFGPU, the GeForce RTX 3090.
+The Radeon RX 6800 is designed as a competitor to last-gen’s Nvidia RTX 2080 Ti flagship, while the Radeon RX 6800 XT takes on the RTX 3080 powerhouse.
+For enthusiast gamers, data scientists, and creative professionals who need even more performance, the Radeon RX 6900 XT goes up against Nvidia’s BFGPU, the GeForce RTX 3090.

 Radeon RX 6000 and the RDNA2 architecture